 Fourth is the fact that detection or interdiction of those intending to use biological weapons is next to impossible.
 Thus, the first evidence of intent to use such weapons will almost certainly be the appearance of cases in hospital emergency rooms.
-These whe are specialists in infectious diseases thus constitute the front line of defense whether or not they desire to do so.4 The rapidity with which they and those manning the emergency rooms reach a proper diagnosis and the speed with which preventative or therapeutic measure are applied could well spell the difference between 1000s and perhaps tens of thousands of casualties.
+Those who are specialists in the infectious diseases thus constitute the front line of defense whether or not they desire to do so.
+The rapidity with which they and those manning the emergency rooms reach a proper diagnosis and the speed with which preventative or therapeutic measure are applied could well spell the difference between 1000s and perhaps tens of thousands of casualties.
 Indeed, the survival of those physicians and health care staff who are caring for the patients may be at stake.
 However, there are today few indeed who have ever seen so much as a single case of smallpox or plague or anthrax or, for that matter, would recall from the recesses of memory the characteristics of such cases.
 Few, if any, diagnostic laboratories would presently be prepared to confirm promptly such a diagnosis.

 Most persons reviewing this subject detail a long list of potential pathogens but, in fact, only a handful share the characteristics of being reasonably easy to prepare and to disperse and being able to inflict sufficiently severe disease so as to paralyze a city, perhaps even a nation.
-In 1994, Vorobyev, a Russian bioweapons expert presented to a working group of the National Academy, the conclusions of Russian experts as to the agents most likely to be used (8).
+A Vorobyev, a Russian bioweapons expert presented to a working group of the National Academy, the conclusions of Russian experts as to the agents most likely to be used (8).
 Smallpox headed the list followed closely by anthrax and plague.
-Recently, a Russian defector reported that Russia had stockpiled 30 metric tons of dried anthrax spores and 20 tons each of smallpox, plague and tularemia -- all of which have been weaponized.
 None of these agents has so far effectively been deployed as a biological weapon and thus, no real world events exist which provide the basis for suggesting likely scenarios.
 However, for smallpox, we have had several well-documented importations into Europe over recent decades; two bear recounting.